How do moms and dads encourage reading in the home? We share some great ideas for encouraging kids to read

 On the left side of each spread, we see a single letter in uppercase and lowercase form.
 The corresponding right side of each spread features an illustration that incorporates the shape of the uppercase letter and minimal text.

 Older children and adults will particularly appreciate the aesthetics of Paul Thurlby’s Alphabet, possibly using his ideas as inspiration for their own graphic artwork.
-As well, removing the book jacket and opening it reveals a gorgeous poster that highlights each of the illustrations from the book.
+Removing the book jacket and opening it reveals a gorgeous poster that highlights each of the illustrations from the book.
 Lovely.

 Reading aloud to my sons has been one of the highlights of being a parent.
 My boys are both teens now and have pretty much outgrown picture books (Christmas Eve is always an exception) but shared memories of trips to the library and hundreds of great bedtime stories read aloud will remain with us forever.
 Having said that, reading a couple of bedtime stories aloud, every night for seven or eight years is hard work.
 There were definitely nights where I would have happily ‘skipped’ and had a little more time to myself.
 I clearly remember, on more than one occasion, my younger son being wide awake at his bedtime while I was falling asleep as I attempted to read aloud to him.
 He would say, “Mommy, your voice sounds really strange.”
 I would rouse myself enough to finish the story and then head off to my own bed.